You’ll need to classify the goods you import with the right commodity code, check they meet the rules of origin, and get proof of their origin.

 Using a customs warehouse

-If you’re planning on claiming a tariff preference and using a customs warehouse you should check what else you need to do.
+Find out what you need to do if you’re planning on claiming a tariff preference and using a customs warehouse.

 Making a claim after you’ve paid Customs Duty